Rhoda Mhiripiri-Reed, Ed.L.D., Board Chair

 Ginny holds a bachelor’s degree in economics and business administration from Syracuse University and a juris doctor (JD) degree from the Washington College of Law at American University.
 She has presented at numerous conferences and authored dozens of publications.

-Terri Bonoff, Former Minnesota State Senator
+Terri Bonoff, CEO Jewish Family & Career Services of Atlanta and Former Minnesota State Senator

-Terri made her first run for political office in 2005 in a special election.
+Bonoff made her first run for political office in 2005 in a special election.
 She was reelected in 2006, 2010, and 2012.
 In 2016 Bonoff made an unsuccessful run for Congress.

-Joshua Crosson, Senior Policy Director at EdAllies
+Joshua Crosson, Executive Director at EdAllies

 From local neighborhoods to the State Capitol, Josh Crosson advocates to ensure that all Minnesota students, especially those most under-served, have access to a great education.
 He previously worked in D.C., where he transformed his passion for public policy into a fulfilling vocation, or as his friends put it, made a living out of doing something “activisty”—first at the Human Rights Campaign and later on Capitol Hill.
 At HRC, Josh spearheaded student outreach operations and expanded the organization’s mission to incorporate LGBT students from Historically Black Colleges and Universities.
 He then spent four years writing legislation and advising his hometown congressman, Rep. Adam Smith (WA-9), on labor, health, budget, and tax issues.
 Josh holds a bachelor’s degree in Political Science and Religion from Santa Clara University.
 When he’s not working for Minnesota’s kids or spending time with his partner Jon, in their North Minneapolis home, Josh operates an adult LGBT kickball league that benefits local homeless youth.